-As the holiday season approaches, there is an ancient tradition that many of us still practice.
+There’s an ancient tradition that many of us still practice during the holidays.

 Millions of adults and children alike here in the States and around the world get into the holiday spirit by hauling a bushy evergreen tree into the living room, standing it up in a prominent location and decorating it with lights, miniature figurines, and spiritual symbols.

-What we don’t often realize is that the pine, spruce and fir tree are powerful native medicines that hold many gifts for our mind, body, and spirit.
+What we don’t often realize is that pine, spruce and fir trees are powerful native medicines that hold many gifts for our mind, body, and spirit.

 I was stringing up lights around our Christmas tree (a potted pine) yesterday when it dawned on me.
 Whoa, we’re actually honoring sacred tree medicine right in the middle of our house.

-Our ancestors relied on the pine tree for its medicine, ceremony, and sustenance – and many tribes still depend on it today.
-The remarkable healing properties of these resilient trees make them a staple to indigenous cultures from the Siberian steppes to the forests of North America and beyond.
+Our ancestors relied on the pine tree for its medicine and sustenance – and many tribes still depend on it today.
+The remarkable healing properties of these resilient trees make them a staple to indigenous cultures, from the Siberian steppes to the forests of North America and beyond.